zxynoz/morph-mind-bot/README.md

 3. Add proper error handling
 4. Implement rate limiting
 5. Add comprehensive testing
-6. Integrate with actual Solana protocols
+6. Integrate with actual Monad protocols

 **Use at your own risk.
 Not financial advice.**

 ---

-Built with ❤️ for the Solana DeFi community
+Built with ❤️ for the Monad DeFi community

-🚀 **Morph Mind - AI-Powered Yield Optimization**
+🚀 **Monad Mind - AI-Powered Yield Optimization**